deneb42/SublimeLogReader/README.md

 6. And voila !

 ## Content
  - A theme dedicated for Log reading.
-(Also compatible with Monokaï, and very likely also compatible with your prefered theme)
+(Also compatible with Monokaï, and also most probably compatible with your prefered theme)
  - Coloration for iOS ans Android logs depending on the log level
  - Inclusive and exclusive filtering